Technologicat/unpythonic/doc/macros.md

 Our extensions to the Python language are built on [`mcpyrate`](https://github.com/Technologicat/mcpyrate), from the PyPI package [`mcpyrate`](https://pypi.org/project/mcpyrate/).

-Because in Python macro expansion occurs *at import time*, Python programs whose main module uses macros, such as [our unit tests that contain usage examples](../unpythonic/syntax/test/), cannot be run directly.
-Instead, run them via `macropython`, included in `mcpyrate`.
+Because in Python macro expansion occurs *at import time*, Python programs whose main module uses macros, such as [our unit tests that contain usage examples](../unpythonic/syntax/tests/), cannot be run directly by `python3`.
+Instead, run them via the `macropython` bootstrapper, included in `mcpyrate`.

 **Our macros expect a from-import style** for detecting uses of `unpythonic` constructs, *even when those constructs are regular functions*.
 For example, the function `curry` is detected from its bare name.
 So if you intend to use these macros, then, for regular imports from `unpythonic`, use `from unpythonic import ...` and avoid renaming (`as`).

 *This document doubles as the API reference, but despite maintenance on a best-effort basis, may occasionally be out of date at places.
 In case of conflicts in documentation, believe the unit tests first; specifically the code, not necessarily the comments.
 Everything else (comments, docstrings and this guide) should agree with the unit tests.
-So if something fails to work as advertised, check what the tests say - and optionally file an issue on GitHub so that the documentation can be fixed.*
+So if something fails to work as advertised, check what the tests do - and optionally file an issue on GitHub so that the documentation can be fixed.*

 **Changed in v0.15.0.** *To run macro-enabled programs, use the [`macropython`](https://github.com/Technologicat/mcpyrate/blob/master/doc/repl.md#macropython-the-universal-bootstrapper) bootstrapper from [`mcpyrate`](https://github.com/Technologicat/mcpyrate).*